cfpb/consumerfinance.gov/README.md

 and [usage](https://cfpb.github.io/cfgov-refresh/usage/) instructions
 are available in [our documentation](https://cfpb.github.io/cfgov-refresh).

-Ensure that Docker, Docker Machine, and Docker Compose are installed.
+Ensure that Docker, Docker Machine, Docker Compose, and imagemagick are installed.
+If you are using a mac with homebrew, you can run:

+`sh homebrew-deps.sh`

+Then:

 ```
 git clone git@github.com:cfpb/cfgov-refresh.git